mlazarov/ocp/README.md

  - cannot change settings on the fly
  - cannot protect opcache functions by restricting execution to only specific scripts/paths

-### todo:
+### Todo:
-Extract variables for prefered ordering and better layout instead of just dumping into tables File list filter
+- Extract variables for prefered ordering and better layout instead of just dumping into tables
+- File list filter

+## Based on OCP
-#### Based on OCP - Opcache Control Panel from _ck_ (with contributions by GK, stasilok)
+Opcache Control Panel from _ck_ (with contributions by GK, stasilok) Original source: Based on OCP - Opcache Control Panel from _ck_ (with contributions by GK, stasilok)